Facade Design Pattern

 }

-As observed in the above example, Facade Pattern will decouples client code from the implementation of the subsystem and helps us to modify the subsystem without affecting the client code.
+Facade Pattern decouples client code from the implementation of the subsystem and helps us to modify the subsystem without affecting the client code.
 But there few drawbacks which we need to take care:

-Step 2: Next, we need to design a Facade class that implements the Facade interface and encapsulates the subsystem.
-This Facade class should capture the collaborations and functionality of the subsystem and redirect the calls from the client code to the appropriate objects of the subsystem.
+Step 2: We need to design a Facade class that implements the Facade interface and encapsulates the subsystem.
+This class should capture the collaborations and functionality of the subsystem and redirect the calls from the client code to the appropriate objects of the subsystem.

-Step 3: If the Facade becomes too big, we can think about extracting part of its behavior to some additional Facade classes.
-Designing additional Facades can be helpful in providing flexibility in handling various types of clients.
+Step 3: If the Facade becomes too big, we can think to extract part of its behavior to additional Facade classes.
+Designing additional Facades can help in providing flexibility and handling various types of clients.

-Step 4: Clients can now utilize the Facade interface to instantiate the desired Facade object based on their needs.
-Here, the client is only coupled to the Facade interface and protected from any changes in the subsystem code.
-For example, when a subsystem gets upgraded to a new version, you will only need to modify the code in the facade.
+Step 4: Clients can now use the Facade interface to instantiate the desired Facade object based on their needs.
+Here client is only coupled to the Facade interface and protected from any changes in the subsystem code.
+When a subsystem gets upgraded to a new version, you will only need to modify the code in the facade.

-Overall, the facade pattern is a trade-off between simplification and restriction.
-Over-simplifying a system can mean that the user is over-restricted, leading to less freedom than necessary, which is not always a good thing.
+Overall, facade pattern is a trade-off between simplification and restriction.
+Over-simplifying a system can mean that the user is over-restricted, leading to less freedom than necessary.
 Under-simplifying the Facade pattern can result in too much freedom, making the Facade pattern irrelevant.
-Finding the right balance is what makes a good, useful, and effective Facade pattern.
+Finding the right balance is what makes a good, useful, and effective Facade.

 Suppose we have a music player system that has various components like an audio player, equalizer, playlist manager, and visualizer.
 Here each component has a set of methods that can be used to control its behaviour.